Dog Behavior and Training: Teaching Settle and Calm

 Are there physical exercises that can help my dog to settle?

-Many pet owners wish their dogs would settle and be still a bit more often!
-Settling in the house and showing calm when approached or handled are great life skills for any dog.
+Settling in the house and remaining calm when approached or handled are great life skills for any dog.
 Like any skill, these behaviors are learned through practice.
-Positive reinforcement techniques can be used to teach dogs how to settle and show calm body language.
-However, calm on the outside does not always mean calm on the inside.
-Paying close attention to body language and behavior is crucial for the success of any training program.
+Positive reinforcement techniques can be used to teach dogs how to settle and relax on cue.
+The goal of a “settle” is for your dog to be both physically and emotionally relaxed.
+During training, focus on your dog’s body language to be certain your dog is relaxing and that there are no signs of distress.

 Why is it hard for my dog to settle?

-Which exercises will be helpful and how do I teach them?
+Which exercises are helpful and how do I teach them?

 Coaching Calm Game